enjoymrban/JKL_2DoList/README.md

 Clone --> npm install --> npm i nodemon -g --> nodemon run

+## Troubleshooting
+The app works offline as good as online; however, if the page is reloaded offline the service worker somehow doesn't react after sync events anymore --> reinstall service worker

+If the app doesn't work as you've expected follow these steps

+1) Clear your cache
+2) Clear your IndexDB
+3) Clear local storage

+if that doesn't help uninstall the service worker and refresh the page!

 ## Tested

 The App has been tested with Chrome!